slowphil/texmacs-win-builder/README.md

 - invoke pacman to download readily-built dependencies needed by TeXmacs (qt4, freetype, ...).

-- (re-)build three of the dependencies from source using makepkg-mingw: poppler-qt4 (the readily-built package has an option that prevents TeXmacs to start), wget and guile1.8 (that are not available already built - for guile we use the sibbling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))
+- (re-)build three of the dependencies from source using makepkg-mingw: poppler-qt4 (the readily-built package has an option that prevents TeXmacs to start), wget and guile1.8 (that are not available already built - for guile we use the sibling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))

-- pull the sibbling repo [mingw-w64-texmacs](https://github.com/slowphil/mingw-w64-texmacs) and invoke makepkg-mingw to build it.
+- pull the sibling repo [mingw-w64-texmacs](https://github.com/slowphil/mingw-w64-texmacs) and invoke makepkg-mingw to build it.
 The details of the build options are set in the PKGBUILD of that repo : it will pull the latest svn source, possibly apply patches, then compile, and finally bundle everything that is needed to install on a windows machine in an executable zip file, making a poor man's installer.